mahalakshmikommaranahalli9-cell/mahalakshmikommaranahalli9-cell/README.md

 👋 Hi, I'm Mahalakshmi Kommaranahalli

-🎓 Computer Science Engineering Student
+🎓 Computer Science and Engineering Student

 💻 Passionate about Software Development,AI/ML & IoT

 🚀 Building projects and learning new technologies every day

 👩‍💻 About Me:
-- 🎓 Computer Science Engineering Student
+- 🎓 Computer Science and Engineering Student
 - 💡 Interested in Artificial Intelligence, Machine Learning and IoT
 - 🌱 Currently improving my programming and development skills
 - 🔭 Working on real-world projects using ESP32, LoRa and web technologies